-Lectures (t.sk wor kshops, discussions) ı number of contact hours No. Theme full-time studies part-time studies part-time studies with e- learning elements 72.
+Lectures (t.sk workshops, discussions) number of contact hours No. Theme full-time studies part-time studies In to management information Importance of information by concepts.
+In aggement information systems in interprocesses, modern intendencies.
+Types of in systems.
+In systems components.
+In systems security and data In a systems security and data part-time studies with e- learning elements 77.
 Introduction to management information systems.
 Importance of information systems, key concepts.
-4 2 1 73.
-Use of management information systems in management processes, modern development tendencies.
-Types of information systems.
-4 2 1 74.
+4 2 1 78.
+4 2 1 79.
 Information systems components.
-10 5 2.5 75.
+10 5 2.5 80.
 Information systems security and data protection.
-2 1 0.5 76.
+2 1 0.5 81.
 Use of cloud computing in management processes.
-2 1 0.5 77.
+2 1 0.5 82.
 E-commerce.
-2 1 0.5 78.
+2 1 0.5 83.
 Compilation, processing, analysis, reflection and presentation of information.
-22 11 5.5 79.
+22 11 5.5 84.
 Electronic document preparation.
 Esignature and e-identity.
 2 1 0.5 Total: 48 24 12